DylanLawless/switzerlandomics.github.io/standard_qem.md

 The binary evidence matrix **MUST** be derivable deterministically from the declared raw rule outcomes under the referenced rule set and standard version.

 ---

 ## 7. Example (informative)

-The following example illustrates a genomics-specific use of the Qualifying Evidence Matrix.
+The following example illustrates a genomics-specific use of the QEM.

 In clinical genetics, some evidence depends on whether parental genotypes were assessed.
 This reflects the completeness of evidence collection, not the validity of any inheritance model.